samilAyoub/backend-coding-challenge/README.md

         -Number of repos using this language
         -The list of repos using the language

-the application call the following endpoint in GitHub API v3 :
+the application call the following endpoint in GitHub API v3 from the application.properties file:

 https://api.github.com/search/repositories?q=created:>2020-03-04&sort=stars&order=desc&per_page=100

-to fetsh the last 100 rep creted from the current date : you should just passe the current date in the HTTP request.
+to fetsh the last 100 rep created from the current date : you should just passe the current date in the HTTP request.

 i created 3 end points :